Campus Stock Photos

-You can use the in both layout boxes (T4 layouts) or in any editable section.
+You can use them in both layout boxes (T4 layouts) or in any editable section.
 Just setup the css style and the image will automatically appear in the background.

 How do i set it up?

-Normally we do include images as part of a site but in this instance we are working off of a core set.
 You have nothing to download just make sure your site templates are up to date.
-Our first series really focuses on the buildings on campus to provide you with a few images of things that users might see around them on Campus when they visit your area.
+Our stock photos focus on the buildings around Campus to provide users with landmarks they would see when they visit us.
 To use an image in a section you simply need to place the coresponding class name in the page properties and it will appear as a background wall paper.
-Over time we'll add to this repository so you can add elements to your site in the future.

-You can of course add your own images to yours site, that has been something you could have done from day 1 on the templates.
+You can of course use your own images on your site.
+This has been something you could have done from day 1 on the templates.
 If you do that you will be responsible for that image and css code.
 The web team has gone in and reduced image file sizes to under 1mb per images usually around 500-700kb.
 If you add your own images to your site make sure that the file size is as small as possible to make things fast and responsive on all devices.

 By default images are set to show up centered on the image but you can align them top or bottom.
 The more content in the space, the more it streches out the less you'll notice the background position.
 In the examples below its the same image but different positional styles were used.
 It also uses wash_white class to help make the text so its more readable.